laanwj/etna_viv/README.md

 Project Etnaviv is an attempt to make an open source user-space driver for the Vivante GCxxx series of embedded GPUs.

-The projectl is currently mostly of use to developers interested in helping develop open source drivers for the hardware, reverse engineering, or in interfacing with GPU hardware directly.
+The project is currently mostly of use to developers interested in helping develop open source drivers for the hardware, reverse engineering, or in interfacing with GPU hardware directly.

 A Mesa fork based on the etnaviv driver can be found at https://github.com/laanwj/mesa.
 At the moment, this